Bedalbug/Bedalbug/README.md

 - 👋 Hi, I’m @Bedalbug
-- 👀 I’m interested in Arduino projects.
+- 👀 I’m interested in Arduino projects, Python, and AI.
-- 🌱 I’m currently learning C++ for Arduino
+- 🌱 I’m currently learning Machine learning
-- 💞️ I’m looking to collaborate on Motion sensing
+- 💞️ I’m looking to become proficiant in git
 - 📫 How to reach me ...

 <!---